Do I qualify?

 To qualify to purchase an Upper Valley MEND home, your household must earn less than 80% of Chelan County's area median income.
 Use the chart below to determine if your family financially qualifies.
 Be sure to combine the incomes of all earners in the household.
 Income is calculated based on gross (pre-tax) income.

-2 ) Have I lived or worked in the Upper Valley for at least 1 year in my life?
+4 ) Have I lived or worked in the Upper Valley for at least 1 year in my life?

 Applicants on the waitlist will be prioritized for open homes if they have lived or worked in the Upper Valley for at least one year at any point in their life.
 The Upper Valley is defined as the same boundaries as the Cascade School District: Leavenworth, Peshastin, Dryden, Plain, Lake Wenatchee, Blewett Pass, and Stevens Pass.

-3 ) Do I have any assets (cash, trusts, retirement accounts, stocks, bonds, etc.) in excess of $15,000?
+5 ) Do I have any assets (cash, trusts, stocks, bonds, etc.) in excess of $15,000?

 This helps ensure that low or moderate income does not mask substantial assets that could allow a family to purchase a market-rate home.
+If you have net assets exceeding $15,000 in value, they must be used toward the purchase of your home.
+(Qualified retirement accounts are not counted toward the $15,000 total.)

-4 ) Will the Community Land Trust (CLT) home be my only home?
+6 ) Will the Community Land Trust (CLT) home be my only home?

 We require that the Community Land Trust Home be your only home at the start of the purchasing process and during your ownership.